markahrens/mytungsten/src/content/blog/2013/a-close-shave.md

 ---

-<p>If you have seen me in the last 10 years, there is a only a small chance that you saw me clean shaven.
+If you have seen me in the last 10 years, there is a only a small chance that you saw me clean shaven.
 The primary reason behind this is that I hate shaving.
 Particularly, I hate the most important thing involved with shaving, the razors.
 Rebekah has done her best to help me out, purchasing the “latest and greatest” razors every couple of years, but I would get frustrated quickly as new razors cost a fortune.
-So what would happen is this:</p>
+So what would happen is this:

 <ol>